“A sequence-specific mRNA degradation is governed by the smaller dsRNA mediated process called the RNAi or RNA interference.”

 Ultimately it creates a fold of dsRNA having a 2 nucleotide overhang.

-Cleaving through the dicer, it resembled like the endogenous miRNA and processed by the RISC for gene silencing.
+Cleaving through the dicer, it resembled the endogenous miRNA and processed by the RISC for gene silencing.

 The entire mechanism of shRNA mediated gene silencing is explained in our previous article, read it here: What Is shRNA (Short-hairpin RNA)?